 Not Just a Tagline

 Our Inside Axon blog series is updated every Wednesday and features letters from executives within Axon.
-This week's post was written by Darren Steele, Axon's VP of Marketing, Training, and Communications.
-Check back next week for more experiences and insight from Axon leaders.
+This week's post was written by Darren Steele, Axon's VP of Marketing, Training and Communications.
+Check again next week for more experiences and insight from Axon leaders.

 Something is Different Here

-Seven years ago, I walked through a parking lot towards a giant three-story steel cylinder, wondering how to get in.
+Seven years ago, I walked through a car park towards a giant three-story steel cylinder, wondering how to get in.
 As I approached, two doors appeared and slid open, then quickly closed behind me.
 I found myself inside a large, circular room.
 It was dimly lit by recessed blue lighting and was empty except for an optical scanner and iPad screen.
 I was impressed.

 This company was different.

 After my meeting, I did what any agency guy would do.
 I looked up all the attendees on LinkedIn and was impressed again.
-Many of these folks came from top schools and top tech companies.
+Many of these people came from top universities and top tech companies.
 I'd been a part of similar teams at Microsoft, but I hadn't seen anything quite like what I was seeing now.